open-xml-templating/pizzip/documentation/limitations.md

   "binary string" -&gt; "unicode string" is a consuming process.

 Note about compression :
-When reading a file, JSZip will store the content without decompressing it.
+When reading a file, PizZip will store the content without decompressing it.
-When generating a compressed file, JSZip will reuse if possible compressed content :
+When generating a compressed file, PizZip will reuse if possible compressed content :

-* If you read a zip file compressed with DEFLATE and call `generate` with the DEFLATE compression, JSZip won't call the compression algorithms (same with STORE everywhere.)
+* If you read a zip file compressed with DEFLATE and call `generate` with the DEFLATE compression, PizZip won't call the compression algorithms (same with STORE everywhere.)
-* If you read a zip file compressed with DEFLATE and call `generate` with the STORE compression, JSZip will have to decompress everything.
+* If you read a zip file compressed with DEFLATE and call `generate` with the STORE compression, PizZip will have to decompress everything.

 On IE &lt;=9, typed arrays are not supported and the compression algorithm will fallback on arrays.
-In that case, JSZip needs to convert the binary string into an array, DEFLATE it and convert the result into a binary string.
+In that case, PizZip needs to convert the binary string into an array, DEFLATE it and convert the result into a binary string.
 You don't want that to happen.